-The results from the investigation may be of local interest and should be considered along with similar findings from neighbouring archaeological areas.
-It is proposed that a detailed site report, incorporating stratigraphic and comparative analysis of findings from neighbouring sites, is produced.
+The results from the investigation are of local and regional interest and should be considered along with similar findings from neighbouring archaeological areas.
+It is proposed that a detailed site report, incorporating stratigraphic and further specialist finds analysis as recommended by the specialist assessment reports (Appendix IV and V) are produced.